hci-lab-um/heuristics-for-test-tool-design/H11-When-will-the-tool-be-used.md

 - Within the **tool and workflow:** The workflow may take an extended time, or be done in stages with time gaps.

+- For the **tests and test artefacts**, how much and how quickly will they change over time?

 Research Point: we found that participants were frustrated by tools slowing down their work.
 We found participants with accessibility requirements could be slowed or blocked by the test tool not playing well with the assistive technology.
 We found participants had different views on all these points, depending on the domains and work styles they had encountered.

+*``initially easy to use but impossible to maintain''*

+*``We decided it would be too much effort to implement and maintain alongside our ... gui tests''*

+*``Easy: write test cases, create test cases, check results, update plans; Difficult: maintain test cases; copy and share test cases; share results of runs; modify test steps''*

+*``...running the tests is quite easy.
+The difficult part is maintaining the tests when it grows massively''*

+*``a decision reversed''* about implementing a requested tool and then a new one immediately being chosen by management...

 Key questions to ask yourself:
 - When during the product lifetime (PL) and during the software development lifecycle (SDLC) is the tool used?